tranquilit/WAPT-Documentation/source/waptserver-update/migration13-16/migration-1.6-windows.rst

   .. hint::

-    You may upload the files on the Linux Debian Server using the :program:`WinSCP` utility.
+    You may upload the files on the Linux Server using the :program:`WinSCP` utility.

-  * then launch the command:
+  * then change the owner of the files to wapt:

     .. code-block:: bash